Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Methods and models

-We immediately see that this condition arises independently of the form of the radiative forcing function $F\left(C\left(t\right)\right)$ or for that matter its derivative $F'\left(C\left(t\right)\right)$ : all that is required is that this function be differentiable.
-Therefore we can examine path-independence by comparing the atmospheric life-cycle as represented by $\tau_{r}$ and the cycle of anthropogenic emissions characterized by $\tau_{M}$.
+Since this condition in Eq. (\ref{eq:p15}) does not depend on the integrals, path independence at time $t$ can be understood in terms of present timescales (at time $t)$ for changes in cumulative emissions and airborne fraction.
+This arises independently of the form of the radiative forcing function $F\left(C\left(t\right)\right)$ or its derivative $F'\left(C\left(t\right)\right)$.
+Hence we can examine path-independence by comparing the atmospheric life-cycle as represented by $\tau_{r}$ and the cycle of anthropogenic emissions characterized by $\tau_{M}$.

 Figure 1 illustrates these features for the case of CO\textsubscript{2}.
 Global warming is a path-independent function of emissions, because the directional derivative has a much larger component along the axis of cumulative emissions, owing to short timescale $\tau_{M}$.
 Figure 2 shows that the relative effects of airborne fraction and time, compared to cumulative emissions, as measured by the ratio of directional derivatives, is approximated well by the ratio of timescales.
-Moreover, it is bounded by this ratio, because the second factor in Eq. (\ref{eq:p7}) is less than 1.
-Therefore for path-independence it is sufficient that $\tau_{M}/\tau_{r}$ is small.
-Thus far the discussion largely follows \citet{Seshadri2017a}.
+Moreover, it is bounded by this ratio, because the second factor in Eq. (\ref{eq:p12}) is less than 1.
+Therefore for path-independence it is sufficient that $\tau_{M}/\tau_{r}$ is small (\citet{Seshadri2017a}).
+This is generally the case for other climate forcers as well.